 The latest addition to our Snapshot Reports is the Page Performance Report.
 The report provides 5 key page metrics to help you improve your visitors' experience and gain those conversions.

-Median Page Load - Is the middle most value of all the page load speeds captured during the snapshot tracking.
+Median Page Load - This is the middlemost value of all the page load speeds captured during the snapshot tracking.

 There are four different ways to evaluate the page load speed.

-- Time to Interactive: A visitor is able to interact with the page after this amount of time.
+- Time to Interactive: A visitor can interact with the page after this amount of time.

 Rage Clicks - Rage clicks are rapid clicks in a short period of time on the same element.
 They typically indicate frustration on the part of the customer.

-Page Bounces - When a visitor comes to your page, triggers our script, BUT does nothing.
-No clicks or scrolls.
+Page Bounces - When a visitor comes to your page, triggers our script BUT does nothing—no clicks or scrolls.
+The ratings go as follows: Less than 40% = good; 40-60% average; and 60+% poor.